-Drink: Michter’s Sour Mash surprisingly won The Whisky Exchange “Whisky of the Year” award in 2019; interestingly, the first American winner was not rye or bourbon and doesn’t carry an age statement.
+Drink: Michter’s US1 Sour Mash won The Whisky Exchange “Whisky of the Year” award in 2019; interestingly, the first American winner was not rye or bourbon and doesn’t carry an age statement.

-The first whiskey distillery in New York since Prohibition, Hudson recently went nationwide and completely reinvented its portfolio — design-wise, the bottles are now done up in Helvetica, paying homage to the NYC subway system.
+The first whiskey distillery in New York since Prohibition, Hudson more recently went nationwide and completely reinvented its portfolio — design-wise, the bottles are now done up in Helvetica, paying homage to the NYC subway system.

 Woodford is Brown-Forman’s founding brand, started in 1870 by George Garvin Brown.
 An incredibly balanced bourbon (72% corn, 18% rye, 10% malted barley), this is also the brand and bottle you’ll most associate with the Kentucky Derby — and as part of their sponsorship, they craft a $1,000 Mint Julep every year for various nonprofit organizations.

 Drink: You’ll probably only find it in Kentucky or at the distillery on the day of its release, but the Woodford Reserve Double Double Oaked takes the twice-barreled Double Oak and matures it again in a second, heavily toasted, lightly charred new-oak barrel to bring out some spiciness.

 Established in 2011, Laws Whiskey House utilizes open-air, on-grain fermentation and high-altitude grains all sourced from Colorado — with many of the grains hailing from small family farms that are pretty much exclusive to Laws.

-Drink: Their award-winning bonded rye is great, but the real winner from Laws is their wheated release.
+Drink: Their award-winning bonded rye is great, but the real winner from Laws is its wheated release.
 It’s an easy sipper built for hot weather.